 Before you start with our recommended solutions, you should verify that you have a good internet connection.
 This may be a simple check that resolves the entire problem.

 1. Run Steam with administrator privileges

-- Find the Steam executable file on your Windows PC, right-click on it, and then click on Properties.
+- Find the Steam executable file on your Windows PC, right-click, and then click on Properties.

-- Click on Apply, then on OK, and make sure to accept all the pop-ups that appear in order to grant administrator privileges.
+- Finally, click on Apply, then on OK, and accept all the pop-ups that appear to grant administrator privileges.

 2. Edit your Windows firewall and antivirus settings